spujadas/elk-docker/docs/index.md

 Here are a few pointers to help you troubleshoot your containerised ELK.

+### If Elasticsearch isn't starting... <a name="es-not-starting"></a>

-**If Elasticsearch isn't starting**, and the suggestions listed in [Frequently encountered issues](#frequent-issues) don't help, then an additional way of working out why Elasticsearch isn't starting is to:
+If the suggestions listed in [Frequently encountered issues](#frequent-issues) don't help, then an additional way of working out why Elasticsearch isn't starting is to:

 - Start a container with the `bash` command: